askedrelic/journal/README.markdown

 #Journal

-Journal is a Python command line tool to help with keeping a journal for work, personal, or any reason really!
+Journal is a Python command line tool to help with keeping a date and time organized journal for work, personal, or any reason really!
 Inspired by Peter Lyons' [article](http://peterlyons.com/leveling_up.html) on career development, my own experiences, and too much free time.

 Requires